openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ### 2.2 Brushes from Freeform Shapes ###

-Now that we know how to use polylines, let's use them to track brush strokes.
-Create a new project called "PathBrush."
-When the left mouse button is held down we will add the current mouse position to a polyline.
+Now that we know how to use polylines, let's use them to draw brush strokes.
+Create a new project called "PolylineBrush."
+When the left mouse button is held down, we will create an `ofPolyline` and continually extend it to the mouse position.

-We are going to need a boolean to tell us whether the left mouse button is being held down.
+We will use a `bool` to tell us if the left mouse button is being held down.
 If it is being held down, then we will need to get the mouse position every frame.
-It would be tempting to just add all of those mouse positions to a polyline, but that could cause some problems.
+It would be tempting to just add all of those mouse positions to our polyline.
 If we were to just hold the left mouse button down without moving the mouse, we would add a duplicate point to our polyline on every frame.
-That could potentially add up to cause slowdowns or crashing, so it is best to plan ahead.
+That *could* slow or crash our app.
 Instead of adding *every* mouse position, let's just add the mouse positions where the mouse has moved a sufficient distance away from the last point in our polyline.

-We've got some idea of what we are going to do so let's move on to the code.
-Put these lines into the header file (.h):

-	ofPolyline currentPolyline;
-	bool currentlyAddingPoints;
-	ofVec2f lastPoint;
-	float minDistance;

-And put these lines into the `setup()` function of the source file (.cpp):

-	minDistance = 10;
-	currentlyAddingPoints = false;
+Let's move on to the code.
+Create four variables in the header: `ofPolyline currentPolyline`, `bool currentlyAddingPoints`, `ofVec2f lastPoint` and `float minDistance.`  Initialize `minDistance` to 10 and `currentedAddingPoints` to `false` in `setup()`.
 Now that we have our variables we can start dealing with the mouse button press events inside the `mousePressed(...)` function:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = true;
 		currentPolyline.addVertex(x, y);
-		lastPoint.set(x, y);
-	}
+		lastPoint.set(x, y);  // Allows us to set the x and y values of a ofVec2f in a single line }

 When the left mouse button is pressed, we update our variables.
 Remember that the variables `x` and `y` in the `mousePressed(...)` and `mouseReleased(...)` functions give us the position of the mouse when a button is pressed/released.
 Our `mouseReleased(...)` function will be quite simple for the moment:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = false;
-		currentPolyline.clear();
-	}

-We haven't talked about `ofPolyline`'s [`clear()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_clear "clear Documentation Page") method yet, but it does what we might expect. `clear()` removes all the points that are stored in the polyline.
-We use it so that we can start a new brush stroke with each click of the mouse.
+		currentPolyline.clear();  // Erase the vertices from polyline - allows us to start a new brush stroke }

-Great, we've set up our variables and handled mouse button pressed.
-The code that will take care of adding the mouse position to our polyline is pretty short.
-Add these lines into the `update()` function:
+Great, we've set up our variables and handled mouse button presses.
+Let's head into `update()`:

 	if (leftMouseButtonPressed) {
 		ofVec2f mousePos(mouseX, mouseY);